 You can correct this by letting the club do its work.
 Try this on the practice range.
 You will find that if you keep the clubface open and keep your wrists locked until later that the ball naturally lifts.
 Spend time doing this, and your confidence in your clubs will build.

 The answer lies in the gym rather than on the golf course.
-Get a good trainer and work on upper body strength, hip and ankle flexibility and developing your core.
+Get a good trainer, work on upper body strength, hip and ankle flexibility, and develop your core.
 Try some of these exercises to build up your core strength and get started.

 What to do if you have golfer’s elbow

 Resting your arm is good.
 Ice packs, after you have finished playing, will reduce pain.
-Over-the-counter, painkillers can help but do not rely on painkillers to mask symptoms if they persist.
+Over-the-counter painkillers can help but do not rely on painkillers to mask elbow symptoms if they persist.
 You can also try anti-inflammatory drugs, which are also available at a pharmacy.